Back to Blog

 Type 1 — The Reformer

 • Core motivation: To do what's right.
-A real drive to make the world a little better than they found it.
+A real drive to leave the world a little better than they found it.

-• Strengths: Principled, responsible, fiercely ethical — they hold themselves and their work to standards above the room average.
+• Strengths: Principled, responsible, fiercely ethical.
+They hold themselves and their work to standards a notch above the room average.

 • Blind spots: Perfectionism and self-criticism.
 "This still isn't good enough" on quiet repeat.